MandyHole/love-a-lab/README.md

 ### Colour contrast:

-<p>When initially selecting colours, I utilised <a href="https://webaim.org/resources/contrastchecker/" target="blank" rel="external" aria-label="Web AIM colour contrast checker"></a>WebAIM's colour contrast checker  to ensure the background colours I used were suitable for dark colour text at a normal size.
+<p>When initially selecting colours, I utilised <a href="https://webaim.org/resources/contrastchecker/" target="blank" rel="external" aria-label="Web AIM colour contrast checker (opens in new window)"></a>WebAIM's colour contrast checker  to ensure the background colours I used were suitable for dark colour text at a normal size.
 I then found the lightest black shade I could that still met AAA standards for normal text to use as my main font colour.
 I put the blue/yellow combination into a colour wheel to find a complementary third colour: a shade of magenta pink.
 As it did not meet colour contrast standards for text, I used it solely for decoration.</p>

 ### Validator Testing
 <ul>